-Since the purpose of Individual Retirement Accounts (IRAs) is to allow you to save for your golden years, there are strict rules around withdrawals meant to make it harder to access that money for other reasons.
+The purpose of Individual Retirement Accounts (IRAs) is to allow you to save for your golden years, so there are strict IRA withdrawal rules meant to make it harder to access that money for other reasons.

-If you have a Roth IRA, you may face penalties withdrawing funds you’ve deposited less than five years ago – known as the “five-year rule“.
+If you have a Roth IRA, you may face a Roth IRA withdrawal penalty if you withdraw funds you deposited less than five years ago.
+This is known as the “five-year rule“.
 These Roth IRA withdrawal rules also apply to the funds in a Roth rolled over from a traditional IRA.
 In those cases, if you make a withdrawal from a Roth IRA account that you’ve owned for less than five years, you’ll owe a 10% tax penalty on the account’s gains.

 For inherited Roth IRAs, the five-year rule applies to the age of the account, so if your benefactor opened the account more than five years ago, you can access the funds penalty-free.
 If you tap into the money before that, you’ll owe taxes on the gains.

-Required Minimum Distributions (RMDs) on an Inherited Roth IRAs
+Required Minimum Distributions (RMDs) on Inherited Roth IRAs

-In most cases,you do not have to pay required minimum distributions on money in a Roth IRA account.
+If you’re wondering about Roth IRA distribution rules, in most cases, you do not have to pay required minimum distributions on money in a Roth IRA account.
 However, for inherited Roths, IRA withdrawal rules mandate that you take required minimum distributions.

 There are two ways to do that without penalty: